Services for Law Students and Faculty

-Zief Law Library offers a variety of services to its patrons, including research assistance and instruction, interlibrary loan, course reserves, and reservations for group study rooms.
+Zief Law Library offers a variety of services to its patrons, including research assistance and instruction, interlibrary loan and course reserves.

 The links on the right furnish more information on these topics.